piquet8/TraceGenerator_Script/README.md

 \
 ![figure4](https://github.com/piquet8/TraceGenerator_Script/blob/main/media/figure4.png)\
 \
-By selecting the second function instead we convert a folder of log files to a folder of tracks.
+By selecting the second function instead we convert a folder of log files to a folder of traces.
 Again, it is necessary initially to provide the coordinates of the extremes of the map used in the executions.\
 \
 ![figure5](https://github.com/piquet8/TraceGenerator_Script/blob/main/media/figure5.png)\
 \